jrdelgado2018/GOV1347/blogs/blog8/Blog-Eight.md

 represent the ensembling weights, where the pooled model gets one weight and the unpooled model gets another weight.
-To calculate the nationwide prediction of the unpooled model, we calculate the average prediction across all states, weighted by the state population (according to the 2020 census).
+To calculate the nationwide prediction of the unpooled model, we calculate the average prediction across all states, weighted by the state population *p* (according to the 2020 census).
 To calculate the nationwide prediction of the pooled model, we calculate the (unweighted) average prediction across all districts, which is reasonable because all districts have similar